Beacons for banks: Banks to re-evaluate marketing strategies for millennials

 Broadcast satisfaction surveys – hear them It is important for banks to take feedback on the current experience and how to make it better.
 You can also run surveys and studies to understand interests and trends to make smart predictions.

 3. Collecting customer data

 Banks are eager to amass data, mainly to offer new kinds of loans and investment products.
-Beacons are extremely helpful is gathering behavioural data.
+Beacons are extremely helpful is gathering behavioral data.
 Not just that, with a strong beacon infrastructure in the branch, banks can also fine-tune the resources in the bank and the work timing.
 Beacon analytics give you a fair sense of which offers resonate with customers and which needs tuning.

 Frequently asked questions related to beacons in banks:

 1. Are beacons secure to be used in banks?
 Will it collect information without a user’s consent?

 In the initial years of beacons, some articles did talk about tracking in beacons and how they can be a threat to security.
 However, that’s not true – beacons are not designed to collect information from a smartphone.
 They broadcast a one-way radio signal.
 When used with an app, they cannot extract any information from a consumer’s smartphone.
 Besides, the Bluetooth Low Energy standard is designed to transmit tiny packets of information, so it remains as energy efficient as possible.

 2. Is there a risk of beacon spoofing and hijacking?